Commencement at Central Connecticut State University: On-campus commencements at the Stanley Street Campus (1925-1993)

 From 1969 to 1993, undergraduate commencement took place on Arute Field, a football facility in the northeast corner of campus, with the gymnasium in Kaiser Hall used occasionally in the event of rain.

 As graduating classes continued to get larger (e.g., 322 graduated in 1960, 696 in 1966, 1274 in 1969, and over 2400 in 1975), officials stopped reading the names of individual graduates during the undergraduate exercises.
 The reading of names was reinstated in 1992.
 The last on-campus commencement was held on Friday, May 28, 1993.
-Antonia C. Novello, US Surgeon General, was the commencement speaker; she and Andrzej Wiszniewski, the Rector of the Technical University of Wrocław were also awarded honorary doctorates at the ceremony.
+Antonia C. Novello, US Surgeon General, was the commencement speaker; she and Andrzej Wiszniewski, the Rector of the Technical University of Wrocław, were also awarded honorary doctorates at the ceremony.

 The move to Hartford (1994-2019)

 The discussion to relocate CCSU's annual commencement ceremonies to the Hartford Civic Center was explained by Kauffman in the Hartford Courant:

 For the first time, Central Connecticut State University in New Britain will hold its graduation exercises off campus.
 They will be at the Hartford Civic Center May 28 [1994].
 The reason: a space squeeze on campus.
 When the weather is good, commencement is at Arute Field, the school's football stadium.
 When it rains, ceremonies are moved indoors to Kaiser gymnasium, where graduates are limited to two guest tickets.

-A few months after the first Hartford commencement, CCSU's administration announced the discontinuation of December commencements, citing the wishes of December graduates to participate in the Hartford ceremony in May.
+A few months after the first Hartford commencement in 1994, CCSU's administration announced the discontinuation of December commencements, citing the wishes of December graduates to participate in the Hartford ceremony in May.
 In October, 600 CCSU students signed a petition to reinstate the event, which was not held.
 However, December commencements were begun again a few years later.

 Before Hartford graduations became institutionalized, it was believed by some that they would be temporary—that "whenever CCSU has an adequate place on campus, the ceremonies can be moved back."
 Indeed, since 1994, the state of Connecticut has funded a number of studies to address the university's lack of space.
 One, in 2004, explored the possibility of a CCSU sports arena at the present location of the New Brite Plaza Shopping Center, about 1.6 mi from the main campus.

 Two changes took effect in the 2017-2018 academic year.
 First, graduate and undergraduate commencements were co-located; the last graduate-only commencement was held in May 2017.
-Second, May ceremonies at the XL Center were divided into two separate sessions to accommodate the growing number of graduates and family members who wished to attend; an on-campus Winter commencement was also added for both undergraduate and graduate students.
+Second, May ceremonies at the PeoplesBank Arena were divided into two separate sessions to accommodate the growing number of graduates and family members who wished to attend; an on-campus Winter commencement was also added for both undergraduate and graduate students.